Holonomy limits of complex projective structures: Introduction

 A natural generalization of this construction applies to a Riemann surface that immerses (rather than embeds) in $\CP^1$ and a conformal metric on the surface.
 In our variant of Epstein's construction, a single holomorphic quadratic differential $\phi \in Q(X)$ provides \emph{both} of these data; the immersion is the developing map of the projective structure with Schwarzian derivative $\phi$, and the conformal metric is a multiple of the singular Euclidean metric $|\phi|$.
 The resulting \emph{Epstein-Schwarz map} $\ep_\phi: \Tilde{X} \to \H^3$ is equivariant with respect to $\hol(\phi)$.

-Using an explicit formula for the Epstein-Schwarz map, we show that when $\|\phi\|$ is large, horizontal trajectories of $\phi$ are collapsed to sets of small diameter, while vertical trajectories are mapped approximately to geodesics in $\H^3$ parameterized by arc length.
+Using an explicit formula for the Epstein-Schwarz map we show that when $\|\phi\|$ is large, this map shares key geometric properties with the projection of $\Tilde{X}$ onto the dual tree $T_\phi$.
+Namely, vertical trajectories of $\phi$ are mapped near geodesics in $\H^3$, while compact segments on horizontal trajectories of $\phi$ are collapsed to sets of small diameter.
 These estimates are uniform outside a small neighborhood of the zeros of $\phi$.

-The main theorems are derived from these properties of Epstein-Schwarz maps using Bestvina and Paulin's description of the Morgan-Shalen compactification in terms of geometric limits of group actions on $\H^3$.
-We show that the Epstein-Schwarz surfaces ``carry'' the geometric limit of a sequence $\hol(\phi_n)$, and the local collapsing behavior described above leads to the global straight map $T_\phi \to T$ from Theorem \ref{thm:main-folding}.
+The main theorems are derived from these properties of Epstein-Schwarz maps using a description of the Morgan-Shalen compactification in terms of asymptotic cones of $\H^3$ (as in \cite{kapovich-leeb}, \cite{chiswell}).
+We show that the sequence of Epstein-Schwarz maps to $\H^3$ converge in a suitable sense to a limit map into an $\R$-tree representing the limit of holonomy representations, and that the local collapsing behavior described above leads to the global straight map $T_\phi \to T$ from Theorem \ref{thm:main-folding}.